 Action items that are left unchecked, will appear on the next 1-on-1 under the 'Previous action items' section.
 Action items (previous and current) that are checked off will not appear on the next 1-on-1.

 Action items can now be assigned to either person in the meeting.
-Click the avatar next to the action item you want to assign, and select the owner.
+Click the avatar next to the action item you want to assign, and select the person who's responsible.
 These action items will appear in the summary email as being assigned to a specific person.

-Private items will only be visible to you.
+Private talking points, action items, and private notes will only be visible to you.